S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/README.md

     * Person Code: 10569180
     * Number: 890940
 ## Project specification
-The project consists of a Java version of the famous board Game *Santorini*, made by Cranio Creations.
+The project consists of a Java version of the board game *Santorini*, made by Cranio Creations.
 You can find the full game here: https://bit.ly/2Qi7gs9

 The final version must include: